top of page

 Completing the RIIWHS204E Work Safely at Heights unit delivers essential legal compliance and mastery of critical skills for beginners in high-risk environments.
 This nationally recognised training equips you to identify hazards, select harnesses correctly, and execute safe access methods, building confidence from day one.
 Workers who complete this course reduce fall incidents by understanding real-world applications, such as inspecting tower platforms and maintenance scaffolds on Perth construction sites.

 Take immediate action: start by assessing your site's fall risks through simple checklists for edges, voids, and unstable surfaces.
-Book our intensive 1-day work heights course at Safety Heights & Rescue, and always prioritise the prevention hierarchy: eliminate heights work where possible, then use passive barriers before personal protective equipment.
+Book our intensive 1-day work heights course at Safety Heights & Rescue, and always prioritise the prevention hierarchy: eliminate work at heights where possible, then use passive barriers before personal protective equipment.

 Pair this with ongoing training in tower rescue and confined space from our experts to foster zero-harm workplaces.
 Remember, falls claim 24 lives annually in Australia; do not become a statistic.
 Transform your safety culture now, enrol today via rescue-training.com.au, and lead with authority.